aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 - **What Java version is supported?** JDK 16 or higher.

 ## What is **export calendar to pst**?
 Exporting a calendar to PST means converting in‑memory `MapiCalendar` objects into a Microsoft Outlook Personal Storage Table (PST).
-This file can be opened in Outlook, shared with colleagues, or imported into other systems that understand the PST format.
+The resulting file can be opened directly in Outlook, shared with colleagues, or imported into any system that understands the PST format.

 ## Why use Aspose.Email for Java to export calendar to PST?
 - **Full MAPI support** – create, modify, and save appointments without needing Outlook installed.